 The creation of a residential parking permit program was mentioned in one survey response.
-Seattle provides 2-year residential permits for 65 dollars in their residential neighborhoods, while the City of Redmond does not currently offer a separate residential, on-street permit.
+Seattle provides 2-year residential permits for 65 dollars in their residential neighborhoods, while the City of Redmond residential, on-street permit.

 Currently, there is no separate employee permit program operated by the City.
 There are resources and grant programs offered through Go Redmond that encourage businesses to obtain funds to support carpooling and other commuter programs.